 I don’t even have poetic words for that magic.
 It was a wonderful place to be for somebody whose home life was utter chaos, abuse, and depression.
 And I should state it was KFOG that really pushed me out of my female pop singer bubble with the playlists of more alternative & folksy acts like 10,000 Maniacs, Brett Dennen, Vienna Teng, Chris Isaak and many others.
 To say nothing of the classics they played.
 And I should note they played new music from the classics acts that many other stations would not because they were trying to stay hip and cool.
 KFOG also played wider variety of females acts than any other station I can recall.
 It was the first place I heard people like Sheryl Crow and Sara Bareilles for example.

 But more importantly these were all people, who, whatever their beliefs or political leanings were authentic and nice and to steal a political catchphrase, “Somebody you’d want to have a beer with”.
+Or to steal a phrase from Anna Lisa herself, “Phenomenal human beings”.
 They felt like people who lived in your neighborhood because they did.
 They were a real comfort and point of stability for the community of the Bay Area and for me personally even if it was just the voices announcing the weather or traffic or announcing the next song.
 Even if I wasn’t listening, just knowing in the back of my mind Rosalie Howard was there with Acoustic Sunrise doing the job of making the Bay Area the best Bay Area could it could be added to the over all health of me and the community at large.
 And that is something corporate will never be able to quantize or focus group.

 I know people move on and things change.
 That is sad.
 But it doesn’t ultimately bother me (though I wish DJs had more tenure at their radio stations) change is part of being alive.
 What bothers me is everything KFOG built and stood for was not PASSED ON because some corporate suits who don’t live anywhere near the Bay Area decided they know what’s best for MY community.
 They didn’t allow the torch to be passed on, there was no apprenticeship or grandfathering with younger people who would continue what was started with 10&10 or Acoustic Sunrise or the Sunday Night Jam (remember that Sunday staple).